-NICU: two parents nominated who are in the family bubble, one parent at the cot side at any one time.
+Two parents nominated who are in the family bubble, one parent at the cot side at any one time.
 Open visiting on the unit between 7am and 8pm.

-Maternity - from Monday 12 April one adult partner is allowed for all antenatal appointments and scans with the following guidance:
+From Monday 12 April one adult partner is allowed for all antenatal appointments and scans with the following guidance:

 - There will be a national programme in place to offer Lateral Flow Testing kits to all women and their partners – details of this are anticipated to be shared with us by the end of this week

 - Women/partners to collect kits and test as advised by national guidance

 - Women/partners to attend appointments if no symptoms or recent exposure to COVID-19 – if symptomatic, exposed, or positive on LFT they will be advised to contact their midwife/helpline to discuss their upcoming appointments and next steps.
 Women should still access care if urgent.
 In the case of DNA the DNA process must be followed and the woman contacted.